-CIPFA's Investigations Unit will contact you regarding any further information that is required to process your complaint having considered the information you have provided with the complaint form.
+ICAEW's Investigations Unit will contact you regarding any further information that is required to process your complaint having considered the information you have provided with the complaint form.

-As a general rule, CIPFA's disciplinary investigations are private and confidential to those directly involved.
+As a general rule, CIPFA's disciplinary investigations are private and confidential to those involved.
 This means that all copies of documents and letters sent to you are private and confidential and should not be disclosed to third parties.

-5. How complaints are handled
+6. How complaints are handled

-Investigations are carried out by the Investigations Unit which may be assisted by external legal advisors.
-Your point of contact with the Institute will be an individual within the Investigations Unit.
+Preliminary enquiries are carried out by the ICAEW Investigations Unit which may be assisted by external legal advisors.
+Your point of contact with the Institute will be an individual within the ICAEW Investigations Unit.

-The Investigations Unit will notify the Member of your complaint and provide him/her with a copy of any papers provided in support of the complaint.
+The ICAEW Investigations Unit will notify the Member of your complaint and provide him/her with a copy of the complaint and any papers provided in support of the complaint.

-The Investigations Unit, once it has sufficient information about your complaint, must refer it to a panel of CIPFA's Investigations Committee or to the Chair of Committee to determine whether a full disciplinary investigation should be commenced.
-If the complaint is based on a Member experiencing a conviction which may result in the sentence of imprisonment being imposed, the Chair of the Investigations Committee could decide to refer the matter directly for hearing by the Disciplinary Committee.
+The ICAEW Investigations Unit, once it has sufficient information about your complaint, may close the matter if the Head of the Investigations Unit is of the opinion that the matter may not properly form the basis of proceedings or should be closed in accordance with the Disciplinary Regulations.
+Where the Head of the Investigations Unit is of the opinion that there may be a case, the matter will be referred to by the Investigations Committee.
+If the complaint is based on a member experiencing a conviction which may result in the sentence of imprisonment being imposed, the Chair of the Investigations Committee could decide to refer the matter directly for hearing by the Disciplinary Committee.